ui3o/grafana-quick-log-panel/README.md

 ## Options

-### 1) Inline custom css
+### 1) Custom css

-Possible to add custom css to the panel.
+Possible to add custom inline css to the panel.
 Each row has custom class name.
 To check your current class list, please inspect your DOM.

 Example: